rev2205/ThinkHub/README.md

 Introduction
 ThinkHub is an innovative community management system designed to foster collaboration and connection within academic and professional environments.
-Developed using Flask and JavaScript, ThinkHub offers a dynamic platform where students, faculty, and other professionals can easily find and collaborate with like-minded individuals.
+Developed using Flask, ThinkHub offers a dynamic platform where students and faculty can easily find and collaborate with like-minded individuals.